simple-login/website/content/blog/alias-directory.md

 - `username` doesn't sound right technically.
 As it's used in "@username.33mail.com", it should be rather named `subdomain` or maybe `namespace`.

 - Our directory ambition is much more than a wildcard alias.
 With both directory and custom domain, one could use `com/` to handle emails for Communication department, `tech/backend/` for all emails related to the backend team.
 This is because directory structure is recursive, allowing more combinations.
-For the moment, directories **only** work with SimpleLogin domains and the possibility to use directories with your custom domains are in progress.
-You can track its progress on our [roadmap](https://github.com/simple-login/app/projects/1#card-57046977).
+For the moment, directories **only** work with SimpleLogin domains.

 - `/` is a perfectly valid email character.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Email_address)